Information for residents and prospective residents of East Wichel

 East Wichel Community Primary School.
 Opened in temporary buildings at Croft in Old Town for reception year children only, but moved to its new building in East Wichel from September 2011.

 Dental practice with two dentists providing both NHS and private services.
 Occupying the unit at the Trevello Road end of East Wichel’s shopping parade, Unit A Staldon Court.
 Opened 5th November 2018.
-In accordance with government guidance open for pre-booked appointments only but also offering advice over the telephone.
+Open Monday to Friday for pre-booked appointments only but also offering advice over the telephone.

 Food store in the main unit of East Wichel’s shopping parade, Unit E Staldon Court.
 Opened 9 am on Thursday 24th January 2019.
 Open 7 am – 10 pm Mondays to Saturdays and 8 am – 10 pm on Sundays.

 Fish and chip takeaway in Unit D Staldon Court.
 Opened 4 pm on Monday 19th August 2019.
-Currently open from 4 pm to 9 pm Mondays to Saturdays and also 12 noon to 2 pm on Tuesdays to Saturdays.
-Orders should be pre-booked (online or telephone), owing to government social distancing restrictions, though orders at the door are accepted.
+Currently open from 4 pm to 9 pm Mondays to Saturdays and also 12 noon to 2 pm Thursdays to Saturdays.

 Jessica’s Hair & Beauty